namtax/deploy-elasticsearch/README.md

 ```
 http://$USERNAME:$PASSWORD@$HOST:8080/_plugin/paramedic/
 ```

-There should be 2 nodes now !
+With the EC2 autodiscovery function from elasticsearch, these 2 servers (and thus 2 nodes) are now working together.
 Hurrah !

 #### Authors